orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 A formal relationship between any given Open Source Project and their Steward, is something these two may have to establish themselves.
-For example, a Steward organization may already be performing a supporting role for the project due to ownership of intellectual property, for historical reasons, or because the project leadership has entered into an agreement with a Steward organization explicitly, or because the project was originally founded as such.
+For example, a Steward organization may already be performing a supporting role for the project due to ownership of intellectual property, for historical reasons, because the project leadership has entered into an agreement with a Steward organization explicitly, or because the project was originally founded as such.

 ### Security Policy

 Stewards shall put in place and document a cybersecurity policy that applies to their Projects.
-That policy has goal of:
+That policy has the goals of:
-- encourage developing of secure 'products with digital elements'[^pwdnote]
+- encouraging the development of secure 'products with digital elements'[^pwdnote]
 - effective handling of vulnerabilities by developers of that product including documenting, addressing and remediating vulnerabilities, and sharing of information concerning discovered vulnerabilities in the Open Source community
-- describe the Project's vulnerability reporting and handling processes, including policies regarding voluntary reporting to and coordination with a national CSIRT (see below)
+- describing the Project's vulnerability reporting and handling processes, including policies regarding voluntary reporting to, and coordination with, a national CSIRT (see below)

 [^pwdnote]: The legal text says *Open-source software stewards shall put in place and document in a verifiable manner a cybersecurity policy to foster the development of a secure product with digital elements as well as an effective handling of vulnerabilities by the developers of that product.*
-There are different possible interpretation: either the "fostering" in the Policy applies to the FOSS project, to the integration of the FOSS project into Products by Manufacturers, or both.
-We trace the resolution of this doubt in [a dedicated FAQ entry](https://github.com/orcwg/cra-hub/issues/312)
+There are different possible interpretations: either the "fostering" in the Policy applies to the FOSS project, to the integration of the FOSS project into Products by Manufacturers, or both.
+We trace the resolution of this question in [a dedicated FAQ entry](https://github.com/orcwg/cra-hub/issues/312)

 The Steward may have the policy in paper or electronic form, but it must be "verifiable".
 As the relationships between Stewards and their Projects vary, the Policy should take into account their common mode of operations.